 To our Muslim brothers and sisters throughout the world:

 As-salaamu ‘alaykum!
 Peace be with you!

-On behalf of the Special Commission for Dialogue with Islam of the Order of Friars Minor, it gives me great pleasure once again to extend our greetings to you as you celebrate of the holy month of Ramadan.
+On behalf of the Special Commission for Dialogue with Islam of the Order of Friars Minor, it gives us great pleasure once again to extend our greetings to you as you begin the holy month of Ramadan.

 Br.
 Michael D. Calabria, OFM,

 Members of the Commission for Dialog with Islam:

 Br.
 Jamil Albert, OFM